 One thing I am sure that we can all agree on is that the Elf on the Shelf takes a lot of effort.
 The least the little bugger could do is help out a little right?
 Well, today I am sharing the Elf on the Shelf toy donation letter we use to help encourage our kids to declutter their toys before Christmas comes to town!

-Elf on the Shelf Pre-Holiday Toy Declutter
+How to Get Your Kids to Declutter Their Toys: Elf on the Shelf Pre-Holiday Toy Donation Letter!